clever-lang/clever-doc/packages/std/ffi.rst

 Where "path" is the path to shared library.
 The keyword **extern** is used to indicate that next function declarations are external functions contained on shared library "path".

-After we have created, we can use normally the functions defined.
+After we've created the interface, we can use normally the functions defined.
 To illustrate, let's build a shared library on Linux and call its functions using clever.
 Obviously, first, we need writte the C code:

 .. sourcecode:: c++